ProgrammingProject2024SP3Team3/DriveHub/DriveHubTests/TestFindings.md

 ```

 ### Conclusion:
 - It's usually better for the user to remain on the form when there's a conflict, so they can immediately correct the error rather than being redirected.
-This behavior also aligns better with the expectations in our tests.

 ---